-A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/guardians.
+A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/guardians

-Years 10 - 13 Years 7 - 9 Activity Careers Convention Annually in March.
+Years 10 - 13 Years 7 - 9 Activity Futures Convention Annually in March.
 Exhibitor stands and mini- lecture format.
-'Career Bites' Programme Flexible dates throughout the year 7pm on Teams Coffee, Croissants and Careers Sector-specific networking programme - flexible dates throughout the year 7.45 -9am Careers Convention Annually in March.
+Talks Programme Flexible dates and times outside of school hours throughout the year.
+Networking Networking programme - flexible dates in the autumn and spring terms 7.45 - 9am Assemblies Flexible dates and times throughout the year Futures Convention Annually in March.
 Exhibitor stands and mini-lecture format.
+Assemblies Flexible dates and times throughout the year

-Please speak to our Deputy Head of Sixth Form (Careers and HE), Dr Kirsty Verney, to identify the most suitable opportunity for you.
+Please speak to our Deputy Head of Sixth Form (Futures), Dr Kirsty Verney, to identify the most suitable opportunity for you.